HazemElHaouari/Tutorial-Kubernetes-jenkins-docker-vps/README.md

 install kubectl on your local machine https://kubernetes.io/docs/tasks/tools/install-kubectl/

+In your local machine if you didn't create a directory /.kube for kubectl configaration run this command:
+`mkdir -p $HOME/.kube`

-Now copy the config from the master:
+Now copy the config from the master to your local machine kubernetes configuration:
-`scp root@your-master-ip-here:/etc/kubernetes/admin.conf ~/.kube/config`
+`scp root@your-master-ip-here:/etc/kubernetes/admin.conf $HOME/.kube/config`

 ##### Tainting the master